Expand description

 - add_

 field_ 🔒ids_ to_ arrow_ schema - Add Parquet field IDs to an Arrow schema.
 Iceberg requires field IDs in the Parquet metadata for schema evolution tracking.
-TODO: Support nested data types with proper field IDs.
+Field IDs are assigned recursively to all nested fields (structs, lists, maps) using a depth-first, pre-order traversal.

 - build_